FeudalDiana/Portfolio/index.md

 - Horse riding system for map traversal.
 - Group based capture-point system where players battle for control of castles and villages.
 - Mini-map system to help players find their way around the map and find their friends.
-- Full rework of the sword combat system, prioritizing exploit prevention and latency reduction to improve accessibility for players in different regions.
+- Full rework of sword combat, prioritising exploit prevention and latency reduction to improve accessibility for players in different regions.

 <div class="image-group">
     <img src="https://github.com/user-attachments/assets/6c0d044e-8e95-49d6-85e5-fadf59fb0458" >